 - # - shows the Group and Question sequence counts, starting from 0.

-- Name [ID] - shows the variable name for the group/question/sub-question, using qcode naming convention (these are the names by which you can refer to your variables in Expression Manager compliant equations).
+- Name [ID] - shows the question code for the group/question/subquestion.
+These codes can be used as variables within expressions.
 ID is the question id (QID), or group id (GID).
-This field also shows the question type (e.g. Multiple choice [M])).
+This field also shows the question type (e.g., Multiple choice [M])).

 - Relevance [Validation] (Default) - shows the following:

 - Relevance - the syntax-highlighted relevance equation for the question or group.
-If it is always true, the value will be 1.
+If it is always true (to be shown in any scenario), the value will be 1.

-- Validation - Expression manager automatically generates the validation equation based upon the selected question attributes (e.g. min/max number of answers, min/max/equals sum values, min/max individual values, regular expression validation).
-This section shows the generated validation equation so that you can detect if there are any errors (e.g. undefined variables).
+- Validation - Expression manager automatically generates the validation equation based upon the selected question attributes (e.g., min/max number of answers, min/max/equals sum values, min/max individual values or regular expression validation).
+This section shows the generated validation equation so that you can detect if there are any errors (such as undefined variables).

 - Default - if the question has a default value, it is shown here, syntax-highlighted (since the default could be an expression).

-- Text - the text of the group, question, sub-question, or answer.
-They are syntax-highlighted to show any embedded tailoring, thus letting you verify that you have declared all of the variables you plan to use in the tailoring.
+- Text - the text of the group, question, subquestion, or answer.
+It is syntax-highlighted to show any embedded tailoring, thus letting you verify that you have declared all the variables you plan to use in the tailoring.